JuliaIntervals/CRlibm.jl/README.md

 ```

 The function `CRlibm.shadow_MPFR()` can be called to redefine the functions that take floating-point arguments to also use the MPFR versions; this is automatic if the `CRlibm` library is not available.

-## Acknowledgements

-Financial support is acknowledged from DGAPA-UNAM PAPIME grant PE-107114 and DGAPA-UNAM PAPIIT grant IN-117214.